jimcadden/jmcadden.github.io/cs451/readings.md

 > MapReduce: Simplied Data Processing on Large Clusters
 >
 > ### I. Problem
-> Workloads that require many concurrent processors to complete carry
+> Workloads that can benifit from many concurrent processors carry with it the
-> additionals requirements to complete, namely, distributing the data across
+> the additionals requirements of partitioning and distributing the work,
-> machines, coordinating the workers, and dealing with failure.
+> coordinating task amoung workers, load balancing,  and dealing with unforseen failures.
 These
-> requirements add substantial and unforseen burdens onto the developer, the
+> requirements add substantial complexity, and requires experties outside that
-> solutions to which require knowledge outside a general level of programming
+> of the average develolper.
+One a word, this is a problem of
-> expertise.
-One word, **_Programability_**
+> **_programability_**.
 >
 > ### II.
 Approach
-> Much of the complexities of large-scale distributed programming can be
+> Much of the complexities introduced by large-scale distributed computation
-> alleviated by adopting a highly-restricted programming models, and a
+> can be alleviated by adopting a highly-restricted programming models, which
-> corresponding execution platform that manages distribution, communication
+> enables application logic to be easily partitioned, coordination and
-> and failures cases for each job.
+> replicated across pools of generic workers.
+For this to be realized, the
->
+> underlying platform must exhibit the the potential for large scale
-> For data-intensive workloads the underlying platform must exhibit an
+> computations.
+In the experimentation section of the paper, the author's
-> appropriate degree of scale.
-In the experimentation section of the paper,
+> demonstrated the MapReduce platform sorting terebytes of data across 3600
-> the author's demonstrated the MapReduce platform scales to
+> processors.
 >
 > ### III.
 Relationship
 > Not yet applicable (first paper!)